 A culinary hat trick.
 A gastronomic threepeat.
 Amidst literally millions of restaurants in Asia, one reigned supreme against them all, again: Gaggan.

-At the fifth edition of Asia's 50 Best Restaurants awards, sponsored by S.Pellegrino & Acqua Panna, for a wholly unprecedented third year running no restaurant could hold a candle to the innovative Indian cuisine served in the Bangkok-based restaurant.
+At the fifth edition of Asia's 50 Best Restaurants awards, sponsored by S.Pellegrino & Acqua Panna, for a wholly unprecedented third year running no restaurant could hold a candle to the innovative Indian cuisine it serves -- not in India, but in Bangkok, Thailand.

 "I just told the organizers that next time we should have a sponsor from a hospital," he joked.